-We further consider the mode selection in gate operator of two selection gate modules.
-Experiments results with different modes in two modules are shown in Table \ref{model selection}.
+\textbf{{Ablation studies on Gate operator.}} We further consider the mode selection in gate operator of two selection gate modules.
+Experimental results with different modes in two modules are shown in Table \ref{model selection}.
 In ISG, the three modes achieve the similar result which Softmax and Sigmoid ignore the noise in redundant information, which Tanh has a better performance.
-We consider the information in the same stage is more complementary instead of mutual exclusion.
-However, in CSG, the performance of three modes has obvious differences because of spatial contradiction of different levels.
-We consider that the Softmax operator takes account of four levels' data flow together ignoring the independence and the inconsistency.
-Sigmoid considers the data flow individually but it can't eliminate the redundant information.
-Tanh avoids the above defects and achieves the best result.
-Thus we select the Tanh as our mode in two selection gate modules by default.
+We consider that the information in the same stage is more complementary instead of mutual exclusion.
+However, the performance of three modes has obvious differences in CSG because of spatial contradiction of different levels.
+The Softmax operator takes account of four levels' data flow together ignoring the independence and inconsistency.
+Sigmoid operator considers the data flow individually which can't eliminate the redundant information.
+Tanh operator avoids the above defects and achieves the best result.

-\subsubsection{Visualization}
+\subsection{Visualization}

-Moreover, we present the visual results of our method in CSG.
-AS shown in Fig \ref{vis}, three different samples tend to select different connections according to the scale of objects, which validates the sample-individualized data flow path selection of our method.
-In addition, we find that the regression task need more high-resolution information whether large or small scale samples.
-But the highest-resolution information is from the other three levels instead of itself which contains huge noise.
-By contrast, he classification task need more semantic information from itself.
-Our method dynamically selects the input and data flow paths of feature integration which reconciles the differences between the classification and regression to some extent.
+We present the visual results of CSG.
+AS shown in Fig \ref{vis}, three different samples tend to select different connections according to the scale of objects, which validates the sample-individualized data flow path selection of DSIC.
+In addition, the regression task in detection need more high-resolution information whether large or small scale samples.
+But we find that the highest-resolution information of output is from the other three levels instead of itself which contains huge noise.
+By contrast, the classification task need more semantic information in high levels while the highest level output is from itself.
+Thus, DSIC dynamically selects the inputs and data flow paths of feature integration which reconciles the differences between the classification and regression to some extent.